adlion/camera-project/README.md

 Frontend can be found online at: https://adlion.github.io/camera-project/

-There is not any content in there due to missing backend.
+There is no any content in there due to missing backend.

 In order to run please clone the repository and then: